-Our Cambridge National Certificate in Sport Studies enables you to develop and apply knowledge of sports-related activities, practically we focus on developing sports skills and officiating skills.
-You will explore contemporary issues in sport as part of your exam and the role of the media as part of your coursework.
-You will explore contemporary issues in sport, different ways of being involved in the sports industry, and the impact of sport on wider society.
+Our Cambridge National Certificate in Sport Studies enables students to develop and apply knowledge of sports-related activities, practically we focus on developing sports skills and officiating skills.
+Students explore contemporary issues in sport as part of their exam and the role of the media as part of their coursework.
+They explore contemporary issues in sport, different ways of being involved in the sports industry, and the impact of sport on wider society.